M.O.D.: First four albums (1986–1993)

 U.S.A. for M.O.D., the band's debut album, was released in 1987 and produced by S.O.D. bandmate and Anthrax guitarist Scott Ian.
-The first track, "Aren't You Hungry?", a reworking of an unrecorded S.O.D. song, is notable for the lyric "fuck those niggers' charity", referring to the then-common famine relief activism such as "We Are the World".
-Later the band apologized.

 M.O.D.'s second effort, Surfin' M.O.D.
 (1988), was an anomaly, featuring little thrash metal, focusing more on humorous cover songs and a beach party atmosphere.
 The band would return to their roots on Gross Misconduct (1989), as well as further expand their sound on Rhythm of Fear (1992).
 It was around this time that Milano performed a reunion show with S.O.D. at The Ritz in New York City.

 Aside from playing in support of bands like Anthrax, Megadeth, Exodus, Overkill, Testament, Suicidal Tendencies, Pantera, Lȧȧz Rockit and Pro-Pain, and their music videos getting airplay by Headbangers Ball on MTV, M.O.D. was never able to earn a mainstream audience and had temporarily disbanded between the releases of Gross Misconduct and Rhythm of Fear.
 This was the first of many break-ups or hiatuses to come.

 Devolution, Dictated Aggression, and hiatus (1994–1999)

-The following releases, Devolution and Dictated Aggression, suffered from poor distribution and going out of print, despite Milano's heavier style and more serious lyrics.
+The following releases, Devolution (1994) and Dictated Aggression (1996), suffered from poor distribution and going out of print, despite Milano's heavier style and more serious lyrics.
 The albums were eventually reissued on Blackout Records in 2004.

 Following M.O.D.'s split in 1997, Milano reformed S.O.D., who released a subsequent album, Bigger than the Devil, in 1999.